 There are two facts we need to realize about this passage.
 Bare with me for a minute if you are already aware of them.
 For starters, the “her” God is referring to is the people of Israel.
 His chosen people.
 The very people He had given the original task of spreading His glory throughout the world.

 Second of all, the wilderness of the Old Testament isn’t the beautiful, green forest you drive through today at a state park.
 It was dark.
 The land was dry.
 Everything was usually dead or at least close to.
 It wasn’t anywhere you’d want to go for a family vacation.

 Finding Ourselves in the Dark

 This dreadful place is where God would “allure” His people.
 He would lead them there to “Speak tenderly to them.”
-In order to grow closer to the Israelites, God would lead them to places they were afraid of.
+To grow closer to the Israelites, God would lead them to places they were afraid of.
 They would travel through areas of life they were unsure they would ever make it out.
-Once the Israelites realized God was all they had to reach for, He would pull them in and hug them with a peace so comforting it changes everything.
+Once the Israelites realized God was all they had to reach for, He would pull them in and hug them with a feeling of peace, so comforting it changes everything.

-I think many us, including myself at times, allow the enemy to tell us growth is something God owes us.
-Don’t get me wrong, salvation is a free gift we only receive through the grace and work of Jesus on the cross.
+I think many of us, including myself, allow the enemy to tell us that growth is something God owes us.
+Don’t get me wrong; salvation is a free gift we only receive through the grace and work of Jesus on the cross.
 However, putting Him first in life takes work.
 It has to be something we want more today than we did yesterday.
-In order to experience Jesus in ways we never have, sometimes we must journey through life in ways we never thought we could make it through.
+To experience Jesus in ways we never have, sometimes we must journey through life in ways we never thought we could make it through.
 Eventually, we have to be willing to go further into the woods than we ever wanted to go.
 This is the only way to experience the light in a way we never have before.